aashari/go-generative-api-router/docs/logging-guide.md

 ## Middleware Integration

+The correlation middleware automatically:

+1. Checks for existing request ID headers (CF-Ray takes priority)
+2. Generates a new request ID if none exists
-The correlation middleware automatically adds request IDs to the context and response headers:
+3. Adds the request ID to the context
+4. Sets the `X-Request-ID` response header
+5. Logs request ID source for debugging

 ```go
 // In routes.go